 A personal pension is your own private pension which you can keep, regardless of your employment status.

-There are many rules around personal pensions including rules around the pension annual allowance and the lifetime allowance.
+There are many rules around personal pensions including rules around the tapered annual allowance, the annual allowance and the lifetime allowance.
 It is important to take independent financial advice to ensure your personal pension is tailored to your individual needs.

-Why not contact us today for a no obligation chat and find out how our independent advice can help you plan for your future.
+Why not contact us today for a no obligation chat and discover how our independent advice can help you plan for your future.

 A workplace pension is a way of saving for retirement arranged through your employer.
-Workplace pensions are sometimes referred to as ‘company pensions’, ‘occupational pensions’ or ‘works pensions’.
+Workplace pensions are sometimes referred to as company pensions, occupational pensions, group personal pensions, GPPs or works pensions.

 Workplace pensions are explained in more detail on our dedicated workplace pension advice page.

-If you’re working, you are usually paying National Insurance contributions (NICs).
-This means you are building up a right to get a basic state pension when you reach state pension age.
-This is currently 65 for men and between 60 and 65 for women depending on when you were born.
+If you are working, you are usually paying National Insurance contributions (NICs).
+This means you are building up a right to get a state pension when you reach state pension age.

-It is now possible to get a state pension forecast from the government.
+It is always advisable to get a state pension forecast from the government.

-Why not contact one of our expert independent financial advisers today for a no obligation chat and discuss your retirement and pension plans.
+Why not contact one of our expert independent financial advisers today for a no obligation chat and discuss your retirement and pension options.

-Your pension is hugely important to you and pensions need proper planning as well as utmost care and attention.
-It is important that you take independent financial advice before making any decisions that involve money and finance – especially those concerning pensions and retirement planning.
+Your pension is immensely important to you and pensions need proper planning as well as utmost care and attention.
+It is imperative that you take independent financial advice before making any decisions that involve money and finance – especially those concerning pensions and retirement planning.

-As whole of market independent financial advisers (IFAs) we are not tied to the products of any particular pension provider and are therefore able to find the best possible deal for you in the whole marketplace.
+As whole of market independent financial advisers (IFAs) we are not tied to the products of any particular pension provider and are therefore able to identify the best possible option for you in the whole marketplace.